BlueLightAI/.github/profile/README.md

 ## Cobalt

-With a straightforward python API, BluelightAI Cobalt illuminates training data, model errors, and embeddings:
+With a straightforward Python API, BluelightAI Cobalt illuminates training data, model errors, and embeddings:

 - Easily start analysis for a model or dataset with a few lines of code.
 Cobalt readily supports text, image, and tabular datasets.